 The maximum amount of earned income tax credit is:

 You must qualify for the credit by having business income or income from a job.
-When you’re claiming a qualifying child, they must be younger than 19 years old unless they’re enrolled as a full-time student, in which case the age limit rises to 24.
+When you’re claiming a qualifying child, they must be younger than 19 years old unless they’re enrolled as a full-time student, in which case the age limit rises to 23.
+There’s no age limit for children who are permanently and totally disabled at any time during the tax year.

 Tax Loopholes for the Middle Class